-Bringing people together into a shared space for action In 2015 two interim Ministry of Agriculture focal points were nominated to lead on all SUN Movement-related processes.
-During the reporting period, the focal points have focused, in particular, on identifying capacity gaps of technocrats and for 2014 for programming experts from the Ministries of

-Health, Local Government and Social Protection.
+In 2015 two interim Ministry of Agriculture focal points were nominated to lead on all SUN Movement-related processes.
+During the reporting period, the focal points have focused, in particular, on identifying capacity gaps of technocrats and programming experts from the Ministries of Health, Local Government and Social Protection.
 Currently, they are exploring options of building a Multi-Stakeholder and Multi-Sectoral Platform for nutrition, which was raised as a theme at the first ever National Nutrition Conference held in Gaborone in November 2015.